devdogio/RucksackDocs/API/UNet/UNet.md

 // Don't forget to set the permission for this player.
 // This will set the permission on the server and notify the client it received read permission on this collection.
-// NOTE that the collection has to exist before setting permissions. bridge.Server_SetCollectionPermissionOnServerAndClient(new SetCollectionPermissionMessage(){
+// NOTE that the collection has to exist before setting permission. bridge.Server_SetCollectionPermissionOnServerAndClient(new SetCollectionPermissionMessage(){
 	collectionGuid = collectionGuid,
 	permission = ReadWritePermissin.Read